- Search The Registry

 Students may complete the non-traditional Regents Bachelor of Arts through Bluefield State College.
 The school's strength is the two-plus-two design of many of its baccalaureate-level curricula, whereby the two years completed for an associate degree are completely applicable to the baccalaureate degree.
 Bluefield State College is also dedicated to offering various off-campus courses.

 The Community and Technical College component of Bluefield State College focuses on the career-technical objectives of the institution.
 It works within a seven-county region of southeast West Virginia, including Mercer, Greenbrier, Monroe, McDowell, Raleigh, Pocahontas, and Summers.
-The Community and Technical College component present certificates, associate degrees, and many plus-two baccalaureate degrees.
+The Community and Technical College component presents certificates, associate degrees, and many plus two baccalaureate degrees.

 The Center for Economic Enhancement and Occupational Skill Development provides educational opportunities for customized job training seminars.
-Also, workshops for current and future employees of business and industry are offered through Bluefield’s community enrichment programs.
+Also, workshops for current and future business and industry employees are offered through Bluefield’s community enrichment programs.